mwrnd/innova2_flex_xcku15p_notes/README.md

 ![Enable JTAG Access](img/Enable_JTAG_Access.png)

+### Board Works But Not JTAG

+Confirm your JTAG Adapter works by trying it with a different FPGA board.
+Confirm it operates at **1.8V**.
+The ConnectX-5 interacts with the FPGA's JTAG pins so [try enabling JTAG](#jtag-programming-failure).
+If you suspect a hardware fault, I found some [JTAG-related components](https://github.com/mwrnd/innova2_flex_xcku15p_notes/tree/main/debug_notes#debug-jtag-components).

 ### innova2_flex_app stuck on Erasing Flash

 `innova2_flex_app` will get stuck on `Erasing flash ( 0%)` if a JTAG Adapter has not released control of JTAG signals.
 Disconnect the JTAG Adapter from USB and perform a cold reboot of the Innova-2 system.